Ways to tackle pollution while running!

 Avoid Early Morning Promenades

 Avoid early morning runs at all costs.
 Also, avoid open areas and roads.
-Run, if at all, in areas with good green cover and during the daytime.
+Run, if at all, in areas with a good green cover and during the daytime.
 Also, use masks—for running and outdoor use.

 Check the air quality before you go for a jog!